CSTARS/ecosis-deployment/README.md

   IMPORATANT: Make sure you checkout to the branches you wish to work on for each repository.
   - Setup the `./repositories` folder.
 There is a helper script for this:
     - `./cmds/init-local-dev.sh`
-  - Create the docker-compose.yaml file:
+  - Create the docker compose.yaml file:
     - `./cmds/generate-deployment-files.sh`
     - Note: the local development folder (ecosis-local-dev) is ignored from git.  you can make changes at will, though these changes will be overwritten every time you run `generate-deployment-files.sh`.
 To makes permanent changes you will need to update the `./templates/local-dev.yaml` file
   - create your .env file [see below](#env-file)